gitezri/owasp-zap-base/README.md

 ## The "Zap.sh" command allows you to quickly run baseline of you companies web applications.

-I need an vulnerable site to test it (a docker containter was perfect for this):
+I needed a vulnerable site to test it (a docker containter was perfect for this):

 ## docker run --name xvwa -d -p 80:80 tuxotron/xvwa